rodpayne/home-assistant/docs/PersonDetection_person_location.md

 ## Components

 ### **File automation_folder/person_location_detection.yaml**
-This automation file contains the example automations that call the person_sensor_update.py script.
+This automation file contains the example automations that call the person_location/process_trigger service.
 These automations determine which device trackers will be watched for events that will trigger processing.

 Automations `Mark person location as Home`, `Mark person location as Away`, and `Mark person location as Extended Away` each need to have the complete list of Person Trackers.
 (A future enhancement may find a way to maintain the list automatically.)